 Go Away Green

 Go Away Green was formulated by Disney to “erase” backstage buildings and camouflage construction walls from your sight.
 Because workers obviously can’t decorate everything, and construction walls will eventually come down, Disney’s problem-solving hue blends them away from your eye’s main focus.
-Go Away Green is a color combination of greenery in the area (and can be more than one palette shade), as well as a brown/gray/green hue that your eye naturally wants to ignore.
+Disney go away green color code is a color combination of greenery in the area (and can be more than one palette shade), as well as a brown/gray/green hue that your eye naturally wants to ignore.
 Unlike bright construction orange that your eye sees well, Go Away Green is the opposite.
+Disney World also uses go away green on things like cameras, trash cans, and utility boxes.

 The paint color is used in small areas like on trashcans or on a construction fence, and in larger swaths like on the back of the Ratatouille construction area (photo by @bioreconstruct ).
 You can see some of this from backstage roadways or, perhaps, the Skyliner cars.